 When purchasing car insurance, Utah drivers must have at least the state’s minimum insurance requirements to legally drive.
 This includes $25,000 bodily injury liability per person and $65,000 per accident, as well as $15,000 property damage liability.
 Because Utah is a no-fault state, drivers are required to purchase $3,000 of personal injury protection (PIP) in addition to the liability coverage.

 When you lease or finance a vehicle, most lenders require vehicle owners to carry full insurance coverage.
 This includes the minimum liability and PIP requirements, plus comprehensive and collision coverage.
 Lenders may also require gap insurance, which pays the difference when a vehicle owner owes more than the market cost to replace the vehicle if it’s totaled.

 Consider your individual needs

 The cost of car insurance in Utah is also influenced by individual needs.
-Your driving record is one of the many factors influencing cost and coverage.
+Your motor vehicle record (MVR) is one of the many factors influencing cost and coverage.
 If you are a high-risk driver, your coverage needs will likely look different versus a driver with a clean record.
-Other events, such as adding a teen driver or getting a speeding violation, all influence the cost.
-You may need to choose a carrier with a broader range of discounts or coverage options to fit your needs.
+Other factors, such as adding a teen driver or getting a speeding violation, all influence the cost.
+You may need to choose a carrier with a broader range of discounts or coverage options to meet your financial needs.

 Car insurance discounts in Utah